top of page

 • or simply enjoy a quiet, sanctuary space.

-Working in partnership with groups and individuals based at the Centre, local friends and neighbours, we actively seek opportunities for connection and collaboration to best support the needs of the Centre’s participants, those they serve, and the local community.
+We actively seek opportunities for connection and collaboration to best support the needs of the Centre’s participants, those they serve, and the local community.
+We're always happy to hear about potential projects to get involved in.

 Community & Wellbeing

-The Centre signed a Memorandum of Understanding with the University of Edinburgh to work together, engaging university students and staff, along with local residents and groups based in the area, to seek ways to come together to benefit the local community.
+The Centre has signed a Memorandum of Understanding with the University of Edinburgh to work together, engaging university students and staff in projects to benefit the local community.

 Our Centre Manager chairs the Southside Community Council, regularly attends local events, and engages with local councillors and the Dumbiedykes Working Group, to participate fully and share the Centre’s resources and knowledge.